Patent application Nos. GB1418029.3 GB 0807276.1, WO 2012/007705, GB 2531079

-Latent Power Turbines perform an equally cunning engineering trick: they extract heat from cold air and use it to generate electricity.
+Latent Power (LP) Turbines extract heat from their environment and convert it into electricity.

 A more detailed technical discussion